xot/ElectraOne/README.md

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

 Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), specially crafted presets to control such appointed effects and instruments can be preloaded to the E1 for fast recall.
-See for [instructions below](https://github.com/xot/ElectraOne#uploading-preloaded-presets).
+See for [instructions below](https://github.com/xot/ElectraOne#installation).

 The remote script looks for a preloaded preset for the appointed device using the device name, first on the E1 itself, and then in ```Devices.py```.
 It uses the first one it finds.
-You can add your own favourite preset layout in any of these locations.
-The easiest way to create such a preset (to ensure that it properly interfaces with this E1 remote script) is to modify dumps made by this script.
-See [below](#device-preset-dumps).
+You can edit or add your own favourite preset layouts [as described in this separate document](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md#adding-preloaded-device-presets).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")